 - 0-12 months takes first steps (McLaughlin, 1998)

-I know i’ve said this several times, but every child is unique and will develop at their own pace.
+I know I’ve said this several times, but every child is unique and will develop at their own pace.
 Don’t rush them, but do what you can to encourage them.
-If you feel like your child is falling significantly behind in any of these areas, please talk to your pediatrician and get referrals, if needed!
+If you feel like your child is falling significantly behind in any of these areas, early intervention is key, so talk to your pediatrician and get referrals, if needed!